niketkumar/TypedProperties/README.md

 Java's java.util.Properties reads and writes values as String.

-This one aims at reading and writing strongly typed values.
+This one aims at reading and writing typed values.

 Currently the following types are supported: int, float, file and properties itself.